oerich/EDA397/README.md

 # Agile Development Processes - lp4, vt2014

-- No acceptance test this Friday!
+- Acceptance test in Room J243
-- Schedule for Sprint 2 updated
+- Slides about exam uploaded
-- Meeting with course representatives on 2014-05-06, 3pm
+- Leaning towards granting extension on experience report, let me know if you anticipate any trouble as soon as possible.

-Last update: 2014-05-05
+Last update: 2014-05-16

 ## Course Description
 Agile software development aims at setting up an environment to develop software based on the following principles from the agile manifesto: